-The Healthy Wellbeing Refugee (THW) is a Community Organisation founded in 2008 and addresses the social/emotional isolation, and the mental health issues of the Black and Minority Ethnic by providing a lot of activities majorly for asylum seekers to help keep them busy.
-The Healthy Wellbeing Refugee is managed by Elizabeth and some Trustees/Management Committee members who serve the asylum seekers and refugees in Nottingham and Hartlepool.
+The Healthy Wellbeing Refugee (THW) is a Community Organisation founded in 2007 by Elizabeth, and addresses the social/emotional isolation, and the mental health issues of the Black and Minority Ethnic by providing a lot of activities majorly for asylum seekers to help keep them busy.
+The Healthy Wellbeing Refugee is managed by Elizabeth and some Trustees/Management Committee members who serve minority groups in Hartlepool and Nottingham

-THW engage with asylum seekers and refugees who are family members - dads, mums and their children, or single parents and their children.
+THW engage with minorities who are family members - dads, mums and their children, or single parents and their children.
 We aim to enlighten, educate and encourage healthy living and skill empowerment amongst them, as they are classified as disadvantaged and marginalised people.

 We tackle unhealthy habits (sexual, eating, fitness etc.) which poses a lot of health risks like hypertension, diabetes, heart-disease, fibroid, anaemia, cancer, obesity, AIDS, sexually transmitted diseases, and low self-esteem etc.

 We encourage the development of employability skills, and building skills that will enable them the start and build of businesses and careers.

 Our OBJECTS are wide covering areas like education, mental health, healthy eating, nutrition, fitness, sexual health, cleanliness etc. amongst others.

-As a RCO (Refugee Community Organisation), the services we provide for asylum seekers and refugees are to:
+As a RCO (Refugee Community Organisation), the services we provide for the minorities are to:

 - run welcome projects for new asylum seekers.